Hairdresser registration

-Under The Leicestershire Act 1985, hairdressers and barbers are required to be registered with Oadby and Wigston Borough Council.
+Under The Leicestershire Act 1985 and the bylaws under the Public Health Act 1961, hairdressers and barbers are required to be registered with Oadby and Wigston Borough Council.

 How to apply